coding-beagle/ImageCropper/README.md

 Mainly used as a utility tool for my custom pocket watch project, but hey ho it might be useful for another person one day.

-Install by downloading the file in
+Install as an application by downloading the .msi in dist\

+Or just download main.py and use it from there.